The Yeats Sisters

 - Damien Brennan: Yeatsian and former President of Yeats Society Sligo.

-- Mary Doherty: Founder of brand design agency, Red Dog, and President of the Institute of Designers of Ireland.
+- Mary Doherty: Founder of brand design agency, Red Dog, and former President of the Institute of Designers of Ireland.

 - Madeleine Mulrennan: Public Policy Consultant and former President of St Catherine’s College of Education, Sion Hill.